Hi ladies, I thought it would be great to talk about learning to say no as part of our Empowerment Series.

 Learning to say no is our way of accepting and celebrating our uniqueness.
 This goes for the moments when you feel like you’re missing out or should be doing what everyone else is doing.

-Remember the God that made you and created you for a purpose.
+Remember the God who made you created you for a purpose.
 The same way no two people are the same, is the way no two purposes are the same.

 You should be saying no to the things that are not in line with where you want to be.